networkslab/BagGraph/README.md

 ```sh
 python visualization.py
 ```
-You should get the following figure:
+You should get the following figure (top 2 methods are baselines, bottom left is ours, bottom right is ground truth):

 ![failed to load](election.PNG "Election Plot")